react-cosmos/react-cosmos/README.md

 ### Redux state mock

-Check out [react-cosmos-redux](https://github.com/skidding/react-cosmos-redux) to see what a Cosmos Next decorator looks like.
+Check out [react-cosmos-redux](https://github.com/skidding/react-cosmos-redux) to see what an advanced React Cosmos decorator looks like.

 ## Declarative mocks